eshahrestany/cs184aproj/README.txt

 HOW TO RUN:
 Run project.ipynb for a walkthrough demonstration of different areas of our code.
-To run the Eclass model on the biomarkers, from the project root run `python -m src.train_and_eval` Similarly, to run the CNN on the images for a baseline (does not use biomarkers) run `python -m src.cnn` Note that we precomputed the biomarker results on all images as doing so takes a long time, the results are in features.csv and test_features.csv.
+To run the Eclass model on the biomarkers, from the project root run `python -m src.train_and_eval` To run the CNNs on the images for a baseline (does not use biomarkers) run pure_cnn.py for the custom version and cnn_using_resnet18.py for the ResNet18 version.
+Note that we precomputed the biomarker results on all images as doing so takes a long time, the results are in features.csv and test_features.csv.
 Deleting these files and running train_and_eval will recompute them and generate new csv files.